Part 3 - Professional Services

 - Personnel policies and professional qualifications.

 Personnel policies that relate to the Social Work Program shall be presented in written form and explained to the new employee.
-Written job descriptions and qualifications of written and verbal material must be safeguarded as required by IHS policies.
+Written job descriptions and qualifications as well as a affirmative action and grievance procedures shall also be available to staff.